felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.12.3-dev4 =
+= 1.12.3-dev5 =

-(2017/02/21) Added new options for Reviewed Items (Pro version).
+(2017/02/22) Added new options for the Schema type Review (Pro version).
 Added support for the WP Product Review plugin (Pro version).

 = 1.12.2-1 =